 Adaptive email spam filtering: Here, spam emails are made into groups.
 Each group is represented by a token or emblematic text.
 These groups of representative texts are made up of words, phrases, and even meaningless strings.
 Incoming email is compared to these tokens or representative text and classified into spam or not-spam.

-These are some of the ways that machine learning approaches are used to resolve the problem of spam.
+These are some ways that machine learning approaches are used to resolve the spam problem.
 The promising aspect of using AI is that we can expect the algorithms to adapt and improve over time, ensuring that individual and legitimate business concerns over email security are met.

 The truth is that IT security matters more than ever.
 Hackers are getting smarter and more efficient just as AI technology and tools are becoming more commonplace.